sfunk02/UltrasonicRobot-AlarmBox/README.md

 Week of 3-15: finalize cad and code

 Week of 3-22: cut, print, and assemble, test code

+## Journal

+### 2/22
+* We accomplished doing a couple sides of the Onshape CAD
+* We will probably need an extra week, seeing as we didn't finish the entire CAD this week, even though we were planning to.
+* We were very busy the last week with other homework, but we are going to spend more time on engineering this week.

+### 3/11
+* We are currently behind schedule on CAD, but will try to catch up over the weekend.
+* This week, we are trying to turn the pseudo code into working code.

+### 3/16
+* replaced fingerprint sensor with a button to streamline the design

 ### After a few weeks, we stopped working on the schedule, because progress was very slow.